-Indeed, tailoring your résumé is crucial for your job application – but how do you put it to action?
-What does it really mean to ‘tailor your résumé’?
+While all this presents the argument that customising your resume is crucial for your job application, how do you put it to action?
+And what does “customising/tailoring your resume” even mean?

-Here are some pointers to help you create an attention-grabbing, customised résumé.
+Here are some pointers to help you create a customised resume that can catch recruiters’ attentions!

-This is a pivotal step because you can’t customise your résumé for a position that you don’t really know about.
+This is a pivotal step because you can’t customise your resume for a position that you don’t know much about.

-However, not all recruiters have the luxury of time to go through hundreds of applications and résumés thoroughly.
-It is important to keep things concise, and to include keywords that are relevant to the ones that were repeatedly stated, as mentioned in the first point above.
+However, not all recruiters have the luxury of time to go through hundreds of applications and resumes thoroughly, so be sure to keep things to the point.

 Lastly, when checking, continuously ask yourself: “Is it clear why I am applying for this job?”.
 Put yourself in your recruiter’s shoes.